What is Radioisotope Power and why does NASA use it?

 The missions that carry out this exploration are prioritized by a vigorous strategic planning process that incorporates the best ideas from internal and external scientific experts.
 These experts have consistently identified RPS as a fundamentally important technology.

 An Evolving technology

-The National Academy of Sciences recently completed a major study of the priorities for the next decade of U.S. exploration of the solar system, and several of the highest ranked missions may require the use of an RPS.
+In 2011 the National Academy of Sciences completed a major study of the priorities for the next decade of U.S. exploration of the solar system, and several of the highest-ranked missions may require the use of an RPS.

 In the future, radioisotope power systems could continue to support missions to some of the most extreme environments in the solar system, probing the secrets of Jupiter's ocean moon Europa, floating in the liquid lakes of Saturn's moon Titan or touring the rings and moons of the ice giant planet Uranus.
 With this vital technological capability, the possibilities for exploration and discovery are limited only by our imaginations.

 NASA missions enabled by radioisotope power